vmware-archive/clarity/_documentation/tabs.md

         <td>false</td>
         <td class="left">
             Used on &lt;clr-tab-content&gt;.
 If true, will make the content visible.
-If none of the &lt;clr-tab-content&gt;s is set as active, then the component will initialize the first one as active.
+If none of the &lt;clr-tab-content&gt;s are set as active, then the component will initialize the first one as active.
             Note that while it's possible to set multiple tab contents as active, it is discouraged.
         </td>
     </tr>